 Nissan undertakes various measures to ensure that its approach to compliance is shared with dealerships and to enhance its internal controls.
-We are strengthening lines of communication with dealerships to further improve our sustainability management.
-We carry out activities on an ongoing basis aimed at helping dealerships in Japan enhance their compliance.

-Contents CEO Message CSO Message Corporate Purpose / ESG Highlights Sustainability at Nissan Nissan's Contribution to the SDGs The Alliance Environmental Social Governance ESG Data Editorial Policy GRI Content Index Quick Guide For Investors

-Nissan organizes self-inspection programs at all dealerships to enhance understanding of compliance matters and improve their compliance management status.
-The dealerships check their current compliance status and issues based on Nissan's self-assessment checklists and use the PDCA cycle to make voluntary improvements.
-Nissan also annually updates, edits and expands the checklists based on our internal audit results, informing dealerships of changes and ensuring compliance.
-The program status is shared among applicable Nissan departments and reports are made to the Board of Directors of dealerships.
-Through measures to check improvements and their effectiveness, and a unified approach with dealerships, Nissan strives to further improve its sustainability management.
+While strengthening lines of communication with dealerships we are carrying out activities to enhance their compliance at dealerships in Japan.
+Specifically, Nissan arranges Control Self-assessment for dealerships to enhance understanding of compliance matters and improve their compliance management status.
+We supplies check items which is reflected our internal audit results to all dealerships.
+They check their current compliance status and issues through the check item and use the PDCA cycle to make voluntary improvements.
 When major compliance issues occur, the legal, communications, external and government affairs and other applicable Nissan departments work together with dealers to take prompt and appropriate action.